apoorva00100/apoorva00100/README.md

 ## 🙋‍♀️ About Me

-I'm a **Second Year CS Undergrad @ JSS Academy of Technical Education, Noida**, passionate about building real-world tech with a purpose.
+I'm a **Second Year CS Undergrad @ JSS Academy of Technical Education, Noida** Passionate about building real-world tech with a purpose.
 I love diving into the worlds of **Artificial Intelligence** and **Web Development**, always eager to learn and innovate.

 ---